 Nick is the program coordinator for, and professor in, Sheridan College’s Honours Bachelor of Applied Information Sciences (Information Systems Security) degree program.
 Previous to his role in academia, Nick led an incident response team, worked as a computer forensic investigator, programmer, penetration tester, secure code auditor and general InfoSec consultant.
 You can find Nick on Twitter at @nickinfosec where he’ll either be tweeting cringe-worthy cyberpuns or asking beginner electronics/maker questions.

-Peter is a Director in KPMG’s Risk Consulting - Cyber Security practice.
-He is a senior cyber security professional with over 20 years of experience focusing on cyber security.
-Peter has worked in senior positions for numerous organizations, including a national telecommunications and media company, Fortune 500 cloud-computing company, a recognized cyber security software company and most recently a major US defense contractor where he focused on developing insider threat solutions, engaging in incident response and threat hunting and implementing monitoring and detection systems for security operations centers.
-Peter holds [...]
+Peter is a Director in PwC’s Cybersecurity & Privacy practice.
+He is a senior cyber security professional with over 20 years of experience focusing on information security risk management, cyber threat incident response, threat hunting, malware analysis, and computer forensics.
+Peter has worked in senior positions for a number of organizations, including a national telecommunications and media company, Fortune 500 cloud-computing company, a recognized cyber security software company and most recently a major US defense contractor where he focused on developing insider threat solutions, engaging in incident response and threat [...]

 Talha Tariq is the CISO at Anki, a consumer robotics and AI company where he leads security and privacy engineering efforts.
 He has 15 years of experience building and scaling security programs from start-ups to large Fortune 100 organizations.
 Previously he was CISO for FinancialForce, Director of Security Consulting at PwC, and has held various security engineering and leadership positions at Microsoft and NCR.
 He has broad security and privacy engineering experience and patents building trusted platforms for cloud and IoT devices.
 He has led a variety of engagements around [...]